adamsilver/adamsilver.io-jekyll/_posts/2014-09-26-why-semantic-html-is-so-important.md

 ## 7. Performance

 This is probably the least beneficial, but when you use semantic HTML the page weight is likely smaller.
 Non-semantic HTML might use inline styles or stylistic elements such as `<font>`.
 It also increases the likeliness of elements having multiple class names which increasing bloat.

+## 8. Searchability

+If an element has classes based on how it looks such as `.red` or `.clearfix` or `.pull-left` etc, then these classes will be all over the codebase.
+So if you're trying to hunt for a particular piece of HTML, the class name is not going to help you.

+On the other hand, if your class names are semantic, a search is likely going to hunt down the HTML in question.
+Same goes for the CSS.

+## 9. Unexpected regressions

+If you have utility non-semantic classes that describe the look  then when you edit one of these classes, they will propogate to every single element with that class.
+Which normally means a developer, is too scared to touch an existing utility class because it is likely it will cause a regression.

+When you use semantic class names, they are unique, so when editing one, it will only apply to the module in question.